fleetdm/fleet/articles/fleetd-updates.md

-# Self-managed agent updates
+# Fleetd updates

 The fleetd agent will periodically check the public Fleet update repository and update Orbit, Fleet Desktop, and/or osquery if it detects a later version.

 To override this behavior, users can set a channel for each component or disable updates altogether.
 Visit [Adding Hosts](https://fleetdm.com/docs/using-fleet/adding-hosts#fleet-desktop) to learn more.
 Alternatively, users with a Fleet Premium subscription can self-manage an update server.